ingun37/eigen-visualizer/README.md

 I made it for myself to grasp the concept of eigen vector and determinant.

 It demonstrates eigen vectors preserving it's direction throughout the transformation by animating linear interpolation from identity matrix to transformation matrix.
-***DISCLAIMER*** I'm not advocating the idea of using linear-interpolation of matrix for general animation technique.
+(I'm not advocating the idea of using linear-interpolation of matrix for general animation technique.
 Linear interpolating matrix here has no mathematical or technical meaning.
-It's an arbitrary choice for tweening between initial and transformed state.
+It's an arbitrary choice for tweening between initial and transformed state.)

 ![](https://raw.githubusercontent.com/ingun37/eigen-visualizer/master/previews/sphere.gif)
 ![](https://raw.githubusercontent.com/ingun37/eigen-visualizer/master/previews/urchin.gif)